Charcoal Rot in Corn

 • Early planting and low plant populations will decrease the competition for water and nutrients.

 • Good water management: Strong irrigation practices, if available, particularly when the crop approaches the flowering stage reduce drought stress.
+The fungus does not survive well in moist soils.

 • Fertility: Adequate levels of available P and K will reduce nutrient stress and encourage plant growth.